girishkolhe-007/ETG_Inventory_ManageMeant_System_By_GirishKolhe/README.md

 4. prettytable Module

 # About Me
-Hello guys my name is Girish Dilip Kolhe currently pursuing my TY Engineering at SGGIE&T,nanded and I love to to design new code and develope various type of algorithms to make life easy.
+Hello guys my name is Girish Dilip Kolhe currently pursuing my EXTC Engineering at SGGSIE&T,Nanded and I love to to design new code and develope various type of algorithms to make life easy.
-Also I have intrest in Web Developement.
+Also I have interest in Web Developement.
 # Link
 Linkedin : www.linkedin.com/in/girishkolhe020